Johnnycyan/Trackii/README.md

 ## 💪 Support the Project

-There are many ways you can support Yamtrack's development:
+There are many ways you can support Trackii's development:

 ### ⭐ Star the Project